azsk/AzTS-docs/06-Customizing AzTS for your org/Extend_AzTS_Soln_Scenarios/CustomizeControlEvaluator.md

         "Automated": "Yes",
         "MethodName": "CheckStorageNetworkAccess",
         "Enabled": true,
-        "DisplayName": "Ensure that Firewall and Virtual Network access is granted to a minimal set of trusted origins" }
+        "DisplayName": "Ensure that Firewall and Virtual Network access is granted to a minimal set of trusted origins", "Customization":{
+            "Enabled":true,
+            "Type":"Override"
+            }
+        }
     ]
     ```